BC Guide for Independent Schools

 Independent School Distributed Learning (DL) Program

-Independent Schools Offering DL Programs (PDF, 31KB) as of November 2012
+Independent Schools Offering DL Programs (PDF, 27KB) as of October 2013

 This section includes:

 Distributed Learning is a method of instruction that relies primarily on indirect communication between students and teachers, including internet or other electronic-based delivery, teleconferencing or correspondence.

 Distributed Learning (DL) provides another choice for learning within the current K-12 system.
 DL takes place outside of the regular classrooms typically when a student is at a distance from the teacher and the school building.
 Students may opt for distributed learning when they live in remote locations or due to scheduling conflicts for required courses or sometimes because of learning preferences.
 Students in DL programs have increased flexibility in determining their academic schedule as school calendars are not bound by time and space.
 Students may enroll at any time during the school year, subject to school policy.

 Authorities of independent schools classified in Group 1, 2 or 4, are enabled to provide all or part of an educational program by means of distributed learning, only with the prior agreement of the minister.
 A new DL school will be funded as a Group 2 school in the first year of operation upon verification of compliance with the Independent School Act through an external evaluation.

 The Independent School Distributed Learning Agreement (PDF, 276KB) and Schedule A - Standards for Delivery of K-12 Independent School Distributed Learning in British Columbia (PDF, 78KB) outline the requirements and expectations for delivering the DL program.